-The Mailbox is a single point of delivery for electronic communications from the EPO to a professional representative.
+The Mailbox is a single point of delivery for electronic communications from the EPO to a professional representative, legal practitioners (Art.134(8) EPC, or applicant who have their residence or place of business in an EPC Contracting state.
 It is a company-based service, which means that communications are delivered to a company's mailbox, not to individuals within the company.
 Anyone in the company who has a smart card, and has been authorised by the company administrator, can access the mailbox.

 A mailbox is automatically created when someone from a company without a mailbox enrols for a smart card.
 The mailbox is created for the company indicated on the smart card enrolment form.
 It belongs to the company and not the person.
-Professional representatives working for the company can then be added as the recipients of electronic communications in it.
+Professional representatives, legal practitioners (Art.134(8) EPC, or applicants who have their residence or place of business in an EPC Contracting state can then be added as the recipients of electronic communications in it.

-The Mailbox is an inbox to which the EPO can send PDF versions of communications to professional representatives.
-When the EPO sends a communication, it checks, using the representative's identification number on record, if the Mailbox is active for the associated file.
+The Mailbox is an inbox to which the EPO can send PDF versions of communications to professional representatives, legal practitioners (Art.134(8) EPC, or applicants who have their residence or place of business in an EPC Contracting state.
+When the EPO sends a communication, it checks, if the Mailbox is active for the associated file.

-To use the Mailbox, professional representatives or associations of them first have to be added as associates.
+To use the Mailbox, professional representatives or associations of them, the legal practitioner or applicant, first have to be added as associates.
 (Registering as an association can make using the Mailbox easier).

 To add an associate, the company administrator has to: